Dylan-Carpenter/Code_Samples/README.md

 Author: Dylan Carpenter

 This repository contains selections of code/projects from my time at Western Washington University.
-The projects are split up into seperate directories each containing their own respective README files detailing them further.
+The projects are split up into separate directories each containing their own respective README files detailing them further.

 The samples are as follows: